 - Install the latest Raspbian lite.

-sudo apt-get install bluetooth bluez libbluetooth-dev libudev-dev nodejs npm git sudo apt-get update
+sudo apt-get update && sudo apt-get upgrade -y sudo apt-get install bluetooth bluez libbluetooth-dev libudev-dev nodejs npm git

 - Clone the repo: